19/02/2015 12:00 AM

 But don’t panic with measurements, if you need some help speak to a member of our sales team who would me more than happy to talk to you about your project and work out exactly what is required and give any advice.

-We offer two types of board.
-A heavy duty 150mm x 32mm (nominal) board and a standard 100mm x 25mm (nominal) board.
+We offer three types of board.
+A heavy duty 150mm x 32mm (nominal) board, a standard 100mm x 25mm (nominal) board and a Slip Resistant Heavy duty 150mm x 32mm board.
 These would sit on timber joists which measure 100 x 50mm 3m or 3.6m long and a 150 x 50mm 3.6m long.
 The joists are set at every 450mm – 600mm depending on how the deck will be used.

 If you are unsure then we would always recommend working on a worst case scenario and putting the posts in at the shorter 450mm centres.